 We recommend a high-speed broadband internet connection with a minimum speed of 1.5 Mbps.
-You will need regular access to a desktop computer, tablet or laptop with a webcam.
-You will also need the ability to view PDF documents and work in Microsoft Office (software provided).
+You will need regular access to a desktop computer, tablet, or laptop, with a webcam.
+You will also need to view PDF documents and work in Microsoft Office (software provided).

 Assessment methods will emphasise not just knowledge, but essential skills development too.
 They will typically include:

 - live and/or pre-recorded presentations

 - multiple choice exams for formative learning feedback (no more than 5% of assessment).